Troy Taylor (baseball): 2024: MLB debut

 On August 10, 2024, Taylor was selected to the 40-man roster and promoted to the major leagues.
 Taylor made his MLB debut with the Mariners the next day, striking out two New York Mets batters and walking one in the ninth inning of a 12–1 win.
 He gave up his first MLB home run to Javier Báez of the Detroit Tigers in his next appearance on August 13.
 Taylor earned his first MLB save on September 27, recovering from allowing a leadoff double and throwing a wild pitch to recording three consecutive outs against the Oakland Athletics.

 Taylor, pitching primarily as a seventh inning reliever, finished his first MLB season with a 3.72 ERA and 25 strikeouts in 19 1/3 innings.
 Taylor's fastball averaged 97 miles per hour, which was in the top 10 percent of MLB pitchers.
 The spin on his fastball was in the top 15 percent of pitchers.
 His main secondary pitch was a sweeper, which was a slightly below average pitch, according to Statcast.

-2025
+2025–present

 Taylor suffered a lat strain in January 2025, which Mariners general manager Jerry Dipoto said could delay his start of the 2025 season.
+He made eight appearances for Seattle during the regular season, recording a 12.15 ERA with two strikeouts across 6 2/3 innings pitched.

+Taylor was optioned to Triple-A Tacoma to begin the 2026 season.